-- Build on our mature Safe in the City Partnership approach between council, police, health, community and voluntary sector organisations and businesses. - Develop our work directly with communities, such as Local Action Teams, community forums and volunteering. - Deliver effective programmes with partners to address hate crime, domestic and sexual violence and anti-social behaviour, and support for those who have been affected. - Continue to manage effective prevention through a range of different services, such as licensing and public protection, as part of our joined up health and wellbeing approach. - Review options for further discretionary licensing of private rented homes, including Houses in Multiple Occupation where evidence supports this will address poor standards or antisocial behavior. - Keep children and young people safe, for example through our Local Safeguarding Children Board, and provide support to reduce their chances of becoming offenders or reoffending. - Offer cultural and leisure activities for the city that promote community cohesion and understanding. - Use our buildings and services in community settings, such as libraries, to foster positive relationships with public services and between different communities.
+- Build on our mature Safe in the City community safety partnership approach between council, police, health, community and voluntary sector organisations and businesses. - Develop our work with communities, such as Local Action Teams, community forums and volunteers. - Deliver effective programmes with partners to address hate crime, domestic and sexual violence and anti-social behaviour, and support for those who have been affected. - Continue to manage effective prevention through a range of different services, such as licensing and public protection, as part of our joined up health and wellbeing approach. - Review options for further discretionary licensing of private rented homes, including Houses in Multiple Occupation where evidence shows it will address poor standards or anti-social behavior. - Keep children and young people safe, for example through our Local Safeguarding Children Board, and provide support to reduce their chances of becoming offenders or reoffending. - Protect vulnerable adults though the Adults Safeguarding Board, which reports to the Health & Well Being Board. - Offer cultural and leisure activities for the city that promote community cohesion and understanding. - Promote a safe, inclusive city, recognising disaffection among young people in particular and the potential for radicalisation and extremism, for example through the One Voice partnership. - Use our buildings and services in community settings, such as libraries, to foster positive relationships with public services and between different communities.